Campaign Stages Overview

 Selecting Contacts for your Campaign Stage

 Having created a new Campaign Stage you can select the contacts you wish to mail by using the ‘Save and Add Members’ button or, if you have already saved the stage, re-open it by clicking on the Campaign Stage name and clicking the Maintain Members button.

-To add ALL the contacts from your CRM system simply click the “+Add Contacts” button.
+To add ALL the contacts from your CRM system, simply click the “+Add Contacts” button at the bottom of the page.
 You can also delete Members in the same way.

 CRM Database Segmentation

-You can also select Members who are, or are not, Members in another Campaign or Campaign Stage.
+You can also select Members who are, or who are not, Members of another Campaign or Campaign Stage.
 You can select them as a whole or according to their ‘Status’ within that campaign, for example, if they Opened or Clicked Through in that campaign.